15 ways to stay cool this summer without AC

 Cotton is a great fabric for the summer whether you live in the dry heat of Arizona or humid Florida; this light material allows air to circulate without getting trapped in one place, cooling your body naturally.
-Other fabrics which can help you fight off the sweat are chambray, rayon, linen, and synthetic blends, and lighter colors are generally cooler than darker colors.
+Other fabrics that can help you fight off the sweat are chambray, rayon, linen, and synthetic blends, and lighter colors are generally cooler than darker colors.

 Eat foods with high water content

 Drinking a lot of water is one way to stay hydrated during the summer, but it can also be done through eating foods that have high water content.
-This includes fruits and vegetables such as melons, cucumbers, lemons, leafy greens, and berries.
+This includes fruits and vegetables such as melons, cucumbers, lemons, grapes, leafy greens, and berries.
 Spicy foods prepared with chili peppers are great coolers as well: the chilis increase circulation and cause perspiration.
-And while ice cream might seem refreshing in the moment, it will only make you feel warmer in the long run—flavored ice is a healthy alternative.
+And while ice cream might seem refreshing in the moment, it will only make you feel warmer in the long run—flavored ice is a good alternative.

 Drink something hot

 It seems counterintuitive, but drinking something hot on a warm, dry day can help to cool a body off.
 A Thermal Ergonomics Lab study found that drinking a hot beverage increases sweat production, which in turn cools the body off.
 There's just one caveat—the sweat needs to be able to evaporate in short order.
 This trick will not work if you're wearing a lot of clothing that can trap sweat or if the scorching day is paired with high humidity.